bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

   private fun setupListeners() {
     // Text Changes
+    // Saves the new capacity to the preferences
-    binding.etCapacity.doOnTextChanged { text, _, _, _ ->
+    // when it has been changed in the input field binding.etCapacity.doOnTextChanged { text, _, _, _ ->
       val t = text.toString()
       if (t != "") {